 YouTube is the second-highest ranking website in the world with more than 2 billion monthly active users.
 When users on YouTube watch an ad to completion, they are 23x more likely to act upon the call-to-action of the video, and even when they don’t watch the ad in its entirety they are still 10x more likely to take action than those not exposed to the video ad.

-In this handy guide, we’re going to breakdown all of that and more.
-Consider this your one-stop-shop for everything you need to know about advertising on YouTube in 2022.
+In this handy guide, we’re going to break down all of that and more.
+Consider this your one-stop shop for everything you need to know about advertising on YouTube in 2024.

 Why Advertise On Youtube?